 Typically, there are no symptoms.
 Open angle glaucoma, which is the most common type of glaucoma, develops gradually and painlessly, without symptoms.
 As the disease progresses, a person with glaucoma will not notice any symptoms until late in the disease when vision gradually fails with: loss of peripheral vision; blurred vision and difficulty focusing on objects.

 How is glaucoma diagnosed?

 Schedule your annual eye exam today!
 Having an annual comprehensive eye examination measures the intraocular pressure and dilates the pupil allowing Dr. Barnhorst or Dr. Balo to closely examine the optic nerve.
-At Barnhorst Eye Associates we use the latest proven technologies and methods to screen patients for glaucoma.
+At Barnhorst Eye Associates we use the latest proven technologies and methods.
+Schedule your appointment today.

-Several treatments are available including eye drop therapy, laser treatments and surgery.
+Several glaucoma treatments are available including eye drop therapy, laser treatments and surgery.

 Additionally, information can be found on the Mayo Clinic’s website.
 Click here.